WellSpan York Hospital PGY1 Pharmacy Residency Program

 The PGY1 Pharmacy Residency Program offers a wide variety of patient care experiences with the ultimate goal of providing practice opportunities in acute and ambulatory patient care, drug information and management.

 The PGY1 Pharmacy Residency Program provides advanced training in clinical services including pharmacokinetics, ambulatory care, critical care, infectious disease, family medicine, and drug information.
 Residents will develop skills while providing consultations in areas of pharmacology, pharmacokinetics, toxicology, and disease state management, along with educational programs to the pharmacy (staff and students), nursing, and providers.

 - Infectious disease/Antimicrobial Stewardship (4 weeks)

 - Medical ICU or Trauma surgical ICU (4 weeks)

 - Emergency medicine or Cardiology (4 weeks)

 The following are required longitudinal rotations:

-- Distributive (which includes every 4th weekend and one 5 hour evening a week)
+- Distributive (every 4th weekend and one 5-hour evening shift a week)

 - Drug information